jankabatek/plotsuite/README.md

 In contrast to the alpha-version released as a part of the deprecated [statapack repository](https://github.com/jankabatek/statapack), the overhauled commands make nicer graphs, are easier to customize (you can specify the preferred graph type and use all of the standard twoway graphing options), and the plotted data are easier to manage (for details, see the help files in Stata).

 # Examples
-## Example 1: Conditional frequencies with PLOTTABS
+## Example 1: Conditional frequencies with plottabs

 This example is equivalent to combining two histograms with discrete bin widths and option *freq*.
 However, the plot command is **10 times faster** than the native command.

 ![2 histograms](figures/2histograms.png)